Losint/hepboat-docs/plugins/custom-commands-plugin.md

 ### Guild Hardening Options

-The configuration for this plugin uses the commands plugin within core.py to apply overrides and lockdowns to both command levels and channel lockdowns.
+The configuration for this plugin uses the commands plugin within the core of the bot to apply overrides and lockdowns to both command levels and channel lockdowns.

 <table>
   <thead>